auth0/docs/articles/users/guides/impersonate-users-using-the-dashboard.md

 To avoid [Login CSRF attacks](/protocols/oauth2/mitigate-csrf-attacks), the OAuth 2.0 specification recommends that applications use the **state** parameter to make sure that the response they receive matches the authentication request and originates from the same session.

 However, applications that check for a valid **state** parameter will *not* work with Impersonation, since Impersonation works by sending authenticated responses to applications that never requested authentication.
-If you are building a single page application where the authentication results are processed by Lock or Auth0.js, you can disable checking of **state** to allow Impersonation.
+If you are building a single-page application where the authentication results are processed by Lock or Auth0.js, you can disable checking of **state** to allow Impersonation.

 ::: warning
 Impersonation leaves your application vulnerable to CSRF attacks, since the flag allows the bypassing of the CSRF check from the [state parameter](/protocols/oauth2/oauth-state) if this parameter is missing from the authorization response.
 By using impersonation, you acknowledge that you understand and accept these risks.